Shrinkage to Infinity: Reducing Test Error by Inflating the Minimum Norm Interpolator in Linear Models: Results

-Here, when we split data into a growing number of partitions, we are able to obtain an averaging like effect that allows us to create consistent estimators which perform very similarly to $\theta_{MN}$.
+Here, when we split data into a growing number of partitions, we are able to use the averaging like effect to create an estimator ($\theta_{ds}$) which performs very similarly to $\theta_{MN}$ but is consistent and allows us to obtain better concentration results.